Lough Neagh: Hydrology

 The water in the lough has been monitored extensively since 1974 and has undergone considerable eutrophication and toxic algal blooms.
 According to a 2016 study, it "has become much enriched as a result of anthropogenic eutrophication, most of which occurred in the last century...
 Despite the recent changes in nutrient loading the lake is still currently classed as hypereutrophic".
-In 2023 and 2024, toxic algal blooms, mostly caused by agricultural run-off, spread across the lake.
+Each summer since 2023, toxic algal blooms, mostly caused by agricultural run-off, have spread across the lake (see section algal bloom crises below).